 In 1840, Justus von Liebig stated in the famous "Law of the Minimum" that crop growth is limited by the essential nutrient found in least supply.
-This still holds true today, with plants that are lacking in any major, secondary or minor nutrient less likely to reach their optimum yield (Figure 24).
-For cereal crops, the secondary and micronutrients of greatest importance are magnesium, manganese, copper, zinc and more recently boron.
+This still holds true today, with plants that are lacking in any major, secondary or minor nutrient less likely to reach their optimum yield (Figure 20).

+For cereal crops, the secondary and micronutrients of greatest importance are magnesium, manganese, copper and zinc.

-Figure 24.
+Figure 20.
 A deficiency of any single nutrient is enough to limit yield